-This is an optional offering for students to earn academic credit through specially structured work experiences complemented by an academic exercise, or through special programs combining on-the-job training with academic projects.
-Students must confer with their advisor prior to enrollment and must receive approval from the advisor, instructor and division chair for specific project prior to registration.
+This is an optional offering for students to earn academic credit through specially structured work experiences complemented by an academic exercise, or through special programs combining on-thejob training with academic projects.
+Students must confer with their advisor prior to enrollment and must receive approval from the advisor, instructor and division chair for specific projects prior to registration.
 Prerequisite: sophomore status and consent of instructor.
-As needed.
+(As needed)